top of page

 No thank you, I do not accept tips; but if you enjoy your treatment, please take a moment to leave a Google review instead, as that would be hugely appreciated and really helpful to me.

-Qu: Do you sell Gift Vouchers?
+Qu: Do you sell Gift Certificates?

 Certificates are valid for 6 months from the date of issue.
 Choose between a paper version through the post or an e-certificate by email.